evelikov92/mysql-qbuilder/README.md

 ```

 ## Change log
+* v1.4.1
+* * Add one more option for findById and findByFields searching not only by one value
 * v1.3.1
 * * Add Helper Query functions with for some common cases like:
 * * * `add` Add record on database